-Is your cat one of the mixed breeds?
+Is your cat a mixed breed?
 Or is it purebred?
-Here are a few of the ways you can determine different cat breeds:
+Here are a few of the ways you can tell:

 For instance, a Norwegian forest cat tends to be long and large.
 Bengals are bigger than most, athletic, and muscular.
 Burmese cats are on the petite side.